On localisation of eigenfunctions of the Laplace operator: Example of -localisation for Neumann eigenfunctions

 The idea is to identify suitable pairs $(\delta_n, \theta_n) \ra (0,0)$ either with double first non-zero eigenvalue or with a simple first non-zero eigenvalue having an eigenfunction with balanced mass between $ S$ and ${ R}_{\delta_n,\theta_n}$.
 Both situations will lead to $\kappa$-localisation.

-For convenience of the reader we give below the analysis of the behaviour of a sequence of eigenfunctions on $\Om_{\delta, \theta} $ when $(\delta, \theta) \ra (0,0)$, which is focused on our purpose and give some explanation for the balance of the mass.
-For further details concerning the spectrum on these kind of geometries we refer to \cite{Ar95}.
+In Lemma \ref{lem1} below, we give some information of the behaviour of a sequence of eigenfunctions on $\Om_{\delta, \theta} $ when $(\delta, \theta) \ra (0,0)$.
+For further details concerning the spectrum on these kinds of geometries we refer to \cite{Ar95}.